 Covid-19: Post Viral Fatigue Syndrome and Myalgic Encephalomyelitis

 This 30 minute recording gives an overview of Post Viral Fatigue Syndrome, its link to ME and management priorities.
-Further information can be found below.

 During this national crisis many physiotherapists have been redeployed to front-line services, but as time goes on our attention will shift to the rehabilitation of survivors.

 COVID-19 is a new virus so rehabilitation can only be based on generalised experiences.
 Universal presentation after a period of critical illness includes significant muscle loss and impaired cognitive function, with the standard approach to addressing such deconditioning involving mobilisation and exercise.
 Once medically fit many patients will be discharged home as quickly as possible, with community teams picking up the remainder of the rehabilitation process.